RiccardoZappitelli/RCPepTelegram/README.md

 execute - Run system command.
+processkiller - Shows a table of processes that you can kill. terminateprocess - Kills a process by name.
+🎮 Input / Device Control
-processkiller - Shows a table of processes that you can kill. terminateprocess - Kills a process by name. randomkeyboard - Sets all user's input to random characters. capslock - Activates capslock. mousecontroller - Sends a mouse controlling menu.
+randomkeyboard - Sets all user's input to random characters. capslock - Activates capslock. mousecontroller - Sends a mouse controlling menu. mouselock - Locks the mouse in position.
 📋 Messaging
 bsend - Send custom text.
 id - Get Owner Chat ID.